rudyorre/El-Camino-College/CS-1/README.md

 # CS 1 - Problem Solving and Program Design
 CS 1 is Problem Solving and Program Design (in C++), which I took under Professor Satish Singhal in the Summer of 2019.
 Please do not copy your homework assignments from my code; I have simply posted my solutions to document and showcase my work.

+This course is an introduction to problem solving and program design using structured, top-down, algorithmic development techniques applied to the solution of numeric and non-numeric problems.
+Software engineering topics such as analysis, design, implementation, testing, documentation, and maintenance of software are discussed.
+Laboratory work will be done using the C++ computer language.
+The course also summarizes the evolution of programming languages illustrating how this history has led to the paradigms available today.